-Though it possible to use supportive information such as medical evidence or witness accounts, the most insightful and powerful type of evidence is that which is garnered from the CSA victims themselves.
+Although supportive information such as medical evidence or witness accounts can be used, the most insightful and powerful type of evidence is that which is garnered from the victims of CSA themselves.
 As the primary grounds upon which the prosecution of perpetrators stands, any factor that impedes victims’ memory processes should be understood in depth.
 Here, we chose to highlight some factors that function through victims’ cognitions.
-Though these coping strategies are adequately defined and well expounded upon in terms of the motivations underpinning their use, the concluding determination of this review is that defining them contextually memory-wise, requires much more attention.
+Although these coping strategies are adequately defined and well expounded upon in terms of the motivations underpinning their use, the concluding determination of this review is that defining them contextually memory-wise requires much more attention.

 References